-Organizations are depending more and more on distributed architectures to provide application services.
+Organizations are depending more on distributed architectures to provide application services.
 This trend is prompting advances in both observability and monitoring.
 But exactly what are the differences between observability vs. monitoring?

-It’s essential to understand when something goes wrong along the application delivery chain so you can identify the root cause and correct it before it impacts your business.
+Understanding when something goes wrong along the application delivery chain is essential so you can identify the root cause and correct it before it impacts your business.
 Monitoring and observability provide a two-pronged approach.
 Monitoring supplies situational awareness, and observability helps pinpoint what’s happening and what to do about it.

-To get a better understanding of observability vs monitoring, we’ll explore the differences between the two.
+To better understand of observability vs. monitoring, we’ll explore the differences between the two.
 Then we’ll look at how you can best utilize both to improve business outcomes.

 Monitoring vs. observability